-Slovakia being an EU member state adopted the EU Data Retention Directives.
-These directives compels the Member States of the European Union to implement laws which would force the internet service providers (ISPs) and telecom companies working in Europe to obtain and store user’s incoming and outgoing phone numbers, IP address, data location, along with other network data for a period of six months to two years.
+Slovakia, being an EU member state, adopted the EU Data Retention Directives, forcing Slovakian internet service providers (ISPs) and telecom companies working in Europe to obtain and store user data including incoming and outgoing phone numbers, IP addresses, geolocation data, along with other network data for a period of six months to two years.

-The European Information Society Institute (EISi) was the actual pioneer who filed the complaint against these data directives.
+The European Information Society Institute (EISI) was the actual pioneer who filed the complaint against these data directives.
 Moreover, they have supported this fight for the last two years.
-In one of the declaration by one of the Lawyer, Martin Husovec of the EISi said:
+In one of the declaration by one of the lawyers, Martin Husovec of the EISI said:

 After the General Prosecutor’s Office twice rejected our request to file this complaint before the Slovak Constitution Court, we had no other option than to prepare the template submission before the Constitutional Court ourselves and address the Member of Parliaments.
 The liberal member, Martin Poliacik, took a lead and persuaded other MPs.
 After two years of our hard work, we now have the case before the Constitutional Court.’Martin Poliacik